tranche-jibrel/tranche-yearn-protocol/README.md

 <img src="https://gblobscdn.gitbook.com/spaces%2F-MP969WsfbfQJJFgxp2K%2Favatar-1617981494187.png?alt=media" alt="Tranche Logo" width="100">

 Yearn Tranche is a decentralized protocol for managing risk and maximizing returns.
-The protocol integrates with Yearn's yTokens, to create two new interest-bearing instruments, one with a fixed-rate, Tranche A, and one with a variable rate, Tranche B.
+The protocol integrates with Yearn's yTokens and yVaults, to create two new interest-bearing instruments, one with a fixed-rate, Tranche A, and one with a variable rate, Tranche B.

 Info URL: https://docs.tranche.finance/tranchefinance/